vodkaslime/wildcard/README.md

 ```

 The default wildcard chars are `"?"` for single chars and `"*"` for multiple chars.
-To customize this rule, tune the `S` field or `M` field accordingly.
+To customize this rule, tune the `S` field and `M` field accordingly.

 For example to use `"."` as single char wildcard symbol: